 How are the switches and routers doing in your network?
 Are the NAS appliances still up?
 What's the speed of a particular interface?
 Is the temperature too high in your server room?
-With SNMP (Simple Network Monitoring Protocol) you can find out all kinds of information about devices in your network.
+With SNMP (Simple Management Monitoring Protocol) you can find out all kinds of information about devices in your network.

 Since a lot of hardware manufacturers support this protocol, you can collect data from network switches, routers, UPS and power supply devices, NAS appliances, printers, etc. and use them in your monitoring software.
 Monitoring that kind of data, you can make decisions based on facts, instead of guessing.
 This way you can even prevent failures before they occur.